-'ways of knowing', in general, and of the scientific method in particular.
+Enables participants to become aware of 'ways of knowing', in general, and of the scientific method in particular.
 Different methods of educational research examined in depth so that the method(s) most appropriate to given research problems can be selected.
-Participants develop skills in
+Participants develop skills in evaluating research papers exemplifying the different methods.

-78.128G Research in Education for the Health Professions 2
+78.128G Research in Education for the S2 L2 Health Professions 2